 San Francisco Tourism Tax: Unfortunately there is a high tax in San Fran.
 Daily bed rates of $40 or more are subject to a 15% tourist and hotel tax if you stay in San Francisco hotels.
 Bed rates of less than $40 are taxed only a 1% tourist tax, per city regulations.

-Taxes are usually added at check in so bare this in mind.
+Taxes are usually added at check-in so bare this in mind.

 Parking in San Francisco: Most hostels in the city do not offer any free parking, but HI San Francisco Hostel does!
 For sure the hostel staff will do their best to help you find the easiest local parking option.
-Currently the cheapest parking downtown is around $25 overnight.
+Currently, the cheapest parking downtown is around $25 overnight.

-New to Hostels?
-Read our full hostel starter guide here.
-We especially recommend to read:
+🎁 New to Hostels?
+Read our guide to staying in a Hostel for the First Time here.
+We especially recommend reading:

-3 Best Hostels in San Francisco
+The 3 Best Hostels in San Francisco are …

 Overview: Best Hostels by Traveler Type